-- A working balance to help cushion the impact of uneven cash flows. - Avoid unnecessary temporary borrowing this forms part of general reserves. - A contingency to cushion the impact of unexpected events. - Emergencies this also forms part of general reserves. - A means of building up funds, often referred to as earmarked reserves, to meet known or predicted liabilities.
+- a working balance to help cushion the impact of uneven cash flows. - a contingency to cushion the impact of unexpected events or emergencies this also forms part of general reserves; and. - a means of building up funds, often referred to as earmarked reserves, to meet known or predicted liabilities.

 Within the reserves policy and in regard to the size and scale of the Orkney IJB's responsibilities, over the medium term it is proposed that a prudent level of general reserves will represent approximately 2% of net expenditure.
-This value of reserves must be reviewed annually as part of the Orkney IJB budget and Strategic Plan; and in light of the financial environment at that time.
+This value of reserves must be reviewed annually as part of the Orkney IJB Budget and Strategic Plan; and in light of the financial environment at that time.
 The level of other earmarked funds will be established as part of the annual financial accounting process.